reemaliiii/TheRotarran/README.md

 # TheRotarran
-A Game for It's A Lie Theme
+A Game for It's A Lie Themed Jam

 ## Credits
 All the assets(Scripts and Art) were made by us in the jam.